 Tobacco streak virus is responsible for the symptoms of the disease commonly called raspberry streak.
 This disease is widespread in raspberry plantings, but mainly affects black raspberry varieties.
 Purple streaks may appear around the lower portions of infected canes, or unusually dark green leaves form that are hooked or rolled.
 Leaves on the lower sections of the canes might also be yellowed along the veins or mottled throughout.

 Tobacco streak damage in raspberry fruits causes them to ripen unevenly, develop unusually small fruits, or have fruits that are overly seedy or blotchy with a dull appearance.
 While edible, these fruits often lack any real flavor.
-Because virus distribution can be extremely uneven, some canes may be affected while others are perfectly fine, making diagnosis difficult.
+Since virus distribution can be extremely uneven, some canes may be affected while others are perfectly fine, making diagnosis difficult.

 Raspberry Tobacco Streak Virus Transmission